Balinese dance: Significance

 In Hinduism, dance is an accompaniment to the perpetual dissolving and reforming of the world.
 The creative and reproductive balance is often personified as Shiva's wife, Durga, sometimes called Uma, Parvati, or Kali.
-This has significance in Balinese Hinduism, since the common figure of Rangda is similar in many ways to Durga.
+This has significance in Balinese Hinduism since the common figure of Rangda is similar in many ways to Durga.

 Variants

 In Bali there are various categories of dance, including epic performances such as the omnipresent Mahabharata and Ramayana.

-Certain ceremonies at village temples feature a special performance of a dance-drama, a battle between the mythical characters Rangda, the witch representing the evil, and Barong, the lion or dragon, representing the good.
+Certain ceremonies at village temples feature a special performance of a dance-drama, a battle between the mythical characters Rangda, the witch representing evil, and Barong, the lion or dragon, representing good.
 This type of performance was traditionally featured during outbreaks of epidemic diseases which were believed by the people to be a result of a disturbance in the balance of the 'good and bad forces', which were represented by the Rangda and the Barong.
 The battle usually reconciles in harmony or balance of the Rangda and the Barong, instead of a defeat of the evil.

 Among the dance traditions in Bali are: